pbrzoska024/FPS-MULTIPLAYER-PROJECT-WINDOWS64-32BIT-/README.md

 within resources of dedicated server between all connceted players.]

+ [ Design and build clean
+ simple, playable level/map
+ for the software use.]

  Project template playable with
 - Windows desktop computers (tested working version)
 - PS4 (after port using dev kit)